Reverse auction: History of internet-based reverse auctions

 In the past few years mobile reverse auction have evolved.
 Unlike business-to-business (B2B) reverse auctions, mobile reverse auctions are business-to-consumer (B2C) and allow consumers to bid on products for pennies.
 The lowest unique bid wins.

 Very recently business-to-consumer auctions with a twist have started to evolve; they are more similar to the original business-to-business auctions than mobile reverse auctions in that they offer consumers the option of placing a specification before retailers or resellers and allowing them to publicly bid for their business.

 In congressional testimony on the 2008 proposed legislative package to use federal funds to buy toxic assets from troubled financial firms, Federal Reserve Chairman Ben Bernanke proposed that a reverse auction could be used to price the assets.

 In 2004, the White House Office of Federal Procurement Policy (OFPP) issued a memorandum encouraging increased use of commercially available online procurement tools, including reverse auctions.
 In 2005, both the Government Accountability Office and Court of Federal Claims upheld the legality of federal agency use of online reverse auctions.
 In 2008, OFPP issued a government-wide memorandum encouraging agencies to improve and increase competitive procurement and included specific examples of competition best practices, including reverse auctions.
 In 2010, The White House Office of Management and Budget cited "continued implementation of innovative procurement methods, such as the use of web-based electronic reverse auctions" as one of the contracting reforms helping agencies meet acquisition savings goals.

-Terminology
+Scoring auctions

 A common form of procurement auction is known as a scoring auction.
 In that auction form, the score that the buyer gives each bidder depends on well-defined attributes of the offer and the bidder.
 This scoring function is formulated and announced prior to the start of the auction.

+Buyer determined auctions

-More commonly, many procurement auctions are “buyer determined” in that the buyer reserves the right to select the winner on any basis following the conclusion of the auction.
+Many procurement auctions are "buyer determined" in that the buyer reserves the right to select the winner on any basis following the conclusion of the auction.
 The literature on buyer-determined auctions is often empirical in nature and is concerned with identifying the unannounced implicit scoring function the buyer uses.
 This is typically done through a discrete choice model, wherein the econometrician uses the observed attributes, including price, and maps them to the probability of being chosen as the winner.
 This allows the econometrician to identify the weight on each attribute.

-Conceptually and theoretically, the effect of this format on buyer-supplier relationships is of paramount importance.

-Theoretically, the factors that determine under what circumstances a buyer would prefer this format have been explored.